 Iowa’s tax structure allows for various types of use tax.
-The information in this publication addresses consumer’s use tax only.
-(Out-of-state businesses that want to be licensed to collect Iowa tax should complete the online Iowa Business Tax Registration form to apply for a retailer’s use tax permit.)
+The information addresses consumer’s use tax only.
+(Out-of-state businesses that want to be licensed to collect Iowa tax should complete the Iowa Business Tax Registration form to apply for a retailer’s use tax permit.)

 Iowa’s sales tax is complemented by a use tax.
-The rate for both, beginning July 1, 2008, is 6%.
+The rate for both is 6%.

 Both the sales tax and the consumer’s use tax are applied to the receipts from sales of tangible personal property and taxable services.
 The difference between the two taxes is the circumstances under which the taxes are imposed.

 Sales tax is imposed on the gross receipts resulting from a sales transaction of taxable services or tangible personal property at the time the sale takes place.
 The seller of the goods or services is responsible for collecting, reporting, and remitting the sales tax.
 The tax is imposed when the first use of a service occurs, or potentially could occur, in Iowa or when the tangible personal property is delivered in Iowa.

 Consumer’s use tax, on the other hand, is imposed after the sale takes place and only on goods and services that have not yet been subjected to sales tax.
 In most cases, these are purchases made from an out-of-state supplier not collecting Iowa tax and that are for use in Iowa.
 Ordinarily, the retailer is responsible for collection of the tax; however, if the retailer is not required by law to collect the tax or the Iowa retailer fails to collect the tax, the purchaser is then responsible for consumer’s use tax.
 The purchaser must pay the use tax when ownership or control of the purchase is taken.